 Even when we have the best of intentions, we can easily become distracted when trying to listen to others.
 If we can learn how to practice active listening, which involves not only offering attention but also communicating our comprehension, we can look smarter, feel better, and enhance all of our interpersonal relationships at work and at home.

-So, whether you’re working to manifest the job of your dreams, the ideal romantic partner or that active social life you’ve always wanted, keep in mind these eight powerful times that will help you be a good listener.
+So, whether you’re working to manifest the job of your dreams, the ideal romantic partner or that active social life you’ve always wanted, keep in mind these 8 powerful tips that will help you be a good listener.

 Paraphrasing and summarizing are both fantastic communication skills that help you to make sense of a speaker’s points and also allow you to demonstrate that you are listening closely.